MagicSakuraD/Quinn-careers-website/README.md

 # Quinn-careers-website
-a careers website for Quinn
+a careers website for Quinn.
 use replit to deploy the project